influxdata/docs-v2/content/v2.0/cloud/monitor-alert/checks/_index.md

 ---

 InfluxDB checks query data and apply a status or level to each data point based on specified conditions.
-The following articles provide information about creating and managing checks:
+Learn how to create and manage checks:

 {{< children >}}